-This very simple icebox cake is made with Nilla wafers, eggs, butter, cream and pineapple.
+This very simple dessert is made with Nilla wafers, eggs, butter, cream and pineapple.
 It’s best made a full day ahead, and can be made in either a loaf pan, square dish or casserole.
 I make mine in a loaf pan, but for a crowd I would multiply it times 3 and make it in a 9×13 inch dish (hint: great Memorial Day dessert!).

 Pineapple Icebox Cake